The Basics

 Separate Account—insurance company's investment portfolio that supports a Variable Annuity; kept separate from the insurance company's regular investment accounts.

-State Guaranty Funds—each of the 50 states has enacted legislation to protect the contract owners of that state should an insurance company be faced with insolvency.
-Most state guaranty funds assess their admitted insurers an extra charge to cover any carrier insolvencies within the state.
+State Guaranty Funds—each of the 50 states has enacted legislation to protect the contract owners of that state, should an insurance company be faced with insolvency.
+Most state guaranty funds assess their admitted insurers an extra charge to cover any insurance company insolvencies within the state.
 Different states have different limits of protection.
 All guaranty associations are funded by insurance companies and administered by the states.

 T